 Choose someone to act for you

-- If you feel we have violated your rights you can complain by contacting our Privacy Officer – the contact information is on the last page of this notice.
+If you feel we have violated your rights you can complain by contacting our Privacy Officer – the contact information is below.

 - Sending a letter or filing an online complaint to the appropriate Office of Civil Rights Regional Office – information can be found at www.hhs.gov/hipaa/filing-a-complaint; or